There are a lot of great functional trainers on the market, but not all of them are created equal.

 Cons

-- The first weight selection is around 12.5 lbs which is too heavy for some users with lighter exercises.
+• The starting weight of 12.5 lbs is too heavy for lighter exercises.

 The REP FT-5000 2.0 is still one of the best functional trainers on the market, especially considering they updated the design with a little more weight and added 5 more pulley positions for even more versatility.